icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

 For installation of a binary distribution, refer to the instructions inside that package.

-You can also download .NET and/or Windows Installer from <https://www.microsoft.com/en-us/download>
+You can also download .NET and/or Windows Installer from <https://www.microsoft.com/download>
-or by googling for "Microsoft Download .NET Framework 3.5 SP1 Full" or "Windows Installer 4.5".
+or by googling for "Download Microsoft .NET Framework 4.0" or "Windows Installer 4.5".
 Installing .NET and/or Windows Installer requires administrator permissions.